Parks Victoria has released the final master plan prepared to guide future decisions for Albert Park.

 An investment of $1.5 million will fund a range of projects in the Point Cook Homestead precinct.
 These works will refurbish and maintain some of the heritage buildings on site, and a new toilet facility will be built.

-A $900,000 investment will see the entry into Portarlington Harbour improve access for commercial vessels.
+A $900,000 investment to improve entry into Portarlington Harbour for commercial vessels is now complete.

 A $3.2 million pedestrian bridge will provide year-round connection and safe access from the fluctuating creek flow, between the Port Campbell township to the